CodeVegard/html-and-css-CA_Vegard-Maaoe/README.md

 - HTML
     - Semantic HTML
     - Proper forms, inputs and labels
 - CSS
     - Media Queries
     - Neat CSS that should not repeat itself
     - Parallax effects
+    - CSS "hack" to display menu bar when checkbox is checked
 - JavaScript
     - Export functions to other scripts in order to have clear file structures
     - Form validation